-Recycling is one of the most important issues of the day, especially in the construction industry.
+To recycle construction waste is one of the most important issues of the day.
 Responsible waste management, materials recovery and scrap recycling offer a wide range of benefits, not just for the environment and the community, but also for your business.

 Going Green is More Than a Bonus